 Bonaire’s nature is stunning, both underwater as topside.
 We would like to keep it that way, that’s why we focus on corporate social responsibility, sustainability and the attractiveness of the island.
 For ourselves, but also for the generations to come.

-Since 2012, Buddy Dive supports the CRF in order to maintain healthy corals.
-Coral Restoration Foundation Bonaire is dedicated to restoring the shallow water populations of staghorn and elkhorn corals along the coast of Bonaire.
-Instead of a decrease in corals Bonaire sees an increase of healthy corals.
-30 nursery trees from CRF are located at our housereef Buddy’s Reef.
+Since 2012, Buddy Dive supports the RRF in order to maintain healthy corals.
+Reef Renewal Foundation Bonaire is dedicated to restoring the shallow water populations of staghorn and elkhorn corals along the coast of Bonaire.
+Instead of a decrease in corals, Bonaire sees an increase of healthy corals.
+30 nursery trees from RRF are located at our house reef Buddy’s Reef.

 Buddy Dive joined the first initiative of the Kids Council on Bonaire in 2017 and will continue to do so in the upcoming years.
 Local children from Kolegio Rayo di Solo are linked to our resort as a Kids Council.
 Thanks to the Kids Council children structurally help institutions and organizations think about strategic and social issues.
 In this project, together we thrive to come up with possible solutions and new perspectives to make the diving experience more attractive to children and young adults.
 The kids shared some great ideas for us to work with and we gave them the opportunity to get acquainted with the diving industry in their home country.

 During your stay at Buddy Dive Resort you can drink water from the tap.
 Buddy Dive uses a water purification system for desalination, one of the few rainfall-independent water sources for human use.
 Desalination is a process that extracts salt and minerals from ocean water using reverse osmosis.